Building Real-Time Chat in Astro with Cloudflare Durable Objects and WebSocket Hibernation

 const [client, server] = Object.values(pair)

-// Accept the WebSocket connection
+// keeping the WebSocket connection open

-// Create a session for this connection
+// Create session attachment data

 // Add to active sessions